 Nine Newbie Questions

-I was recently asked to give "my ten best answers" to a few questions for a new website for seniors.
+I was recently asked to give "my best answers" to nine newbie questions for a new website for seniors.
 What with it being close to Christmas and all, how could I refuse?
 I decided to add them to my FAQs page so I hope you find them useful!

-1) Many people still use the old film cameras.
-You buy a film, take 24 or 36 photos, then you take it to the photo lab and get all your pictures (the good AND the bad) handed to you in an envelope.
-Assuming there is someone is reading this who still uses film the old way, tells us in a nutshell what you think they are missing by not “Going digital".
+Many people still use the old film cameras.
+You buy a film, take 24 or 36 photos, then you take it to the photo lab.
+This is where you get all your pictures (the good AND the bad) handed to you in an envelope.
+Assuming there is someone reading this who still uses film the old way.
+Tell us in a nutshell what you think they are missing by not "going digital".
 In particular, how much money (and possibly time) they may be unknowingly wasting.

 On the other hand, when I now think of how much money I frittered away on film, paper, time and chemicals in the 1980's and 1990's it makes me cringe.
 Having the ability to really play and tweak images during post-processing has brought so many photographers more acclaim than they had in the days of film.

-Lastly, there are many pros who still use medium or large format film for their high end clients and commercial work which they can still upload and play around with in Photoshop.
-I have noticed that many people are actually reverting back to film for a taste of nostalgia…but for speed and cost I would say digital is the way to go.
+Lastly, there are many pros who still use medium or large format film for their high end clients and commercial work.
+Of which they can still upload and play around with in Photoshop.
+I have noticed that many people are actually reverting back to film for a taste of nostalgia.
+However, for speed and cost I would say digital is the way to go.

-2) When a digital photography "newbie" gets their first digital camera, they may soon realize that they miss actually having a printed photograph.
-Sure, emailing and sharing online all their pictures is great and easy, but scrap-bookers and those who love photo albums will immediately want to know the best way to print their photos stored on their camera.
+When a digital photography "newbie" gets their first digital camera, they may soon realize that they miss actually having a printed photograph.
+Sure, emailing and sharing online all their pictures is great and easy.
+Scrap-bookers though, and those who love photo albums will immediately want to know the best way to print their photos stored on their camera.
 In your expert opinion, what do you think is the best way to get photos off the digital camera and into someone's hands?
-Printing them at home, in-store services like at drug stores and Wal-mart, or online companies where you upload your photos to their site and receive the printed photos in the mail?

 This is a point I think about quite a bit.
-When we left our house in Spain I think I personally had one enlarged print on the wall and over 70,000 images on various hard drives, whereas my wife had hundreds of prints pinned to the fridge and all around the kitchen that she had taken with a digital point and shoot.
+When we left our house in Spain I think I personally only had one enlarged print on the wall.
+I also had over 70,000 images on various hard drives.
+My wife on the other hand, had hundreds of prints pinned to the fridge and all around the kitchen that she had taken with a digital point and shoot.

-It is important to continue to print your images because when you actually bother to do so, they can look so much better "in the flesh" as opposed to on screen.
+It is important to continue to print your images.
+When you actually bother to do so, they can look so much better "in the flesh" as opposed to on screen.
 Here are my thoughts…

-- If you shoot JPEGS and like to tweak them on your computer you can still load them back to the card or to a CD/DVD and take them to the lab.
+If you shoot JPEGS and like to tweak them on your computer you can still load them back to the card.
+Or even to a CD/DVD and take them to the lab.
 If you like more professional prints or pro sizes etc, online stores are quite reasonable with a good turn around.
-I also find that the wait for the prints in the post is quite exciting like in the days of film…
+I also find that the wait for the prints in the post is quite exciting like in the days of film.

-I had a professional A3 printer in my office in Spain and at first I "burned" so much paper testing screen calibrations, printing techniques and generally for fun, I was actually spending more money on paper and ink than in the film days.
-I did make some beautiful enlargements on it for clients and I loved the way they looked, and of course, they were in my hands instantly.
+I had a professional A3 printer in my office in Spain.
+At first I "burned" so much paper testing screen calibrations, printing techniques and generally for fun.
+I was actually spending more money on paper and ink than in the film days.
+Although I did make some beautiful enlargements on it for clients and I loved the way they looked.
+Of course, they were in my hands instantly too.
 However, I still don't think you can beat a well printed image from a professional lab.

-Generally I would say to start with, use the high street labs mostly but invest in a half decent photo printer for your home.
+Generally I would say to start with, use the high street labs mostly.
+However, also invest in a half decent photo printer for your home.

 I think in general, people think it is too difficult to go digital without actually trying.
 It is learning how to get the images from the camera or card and on to the PC and filing them away that stumps many people.

-For the professional who shoots RAW in digital it is the fact that they now have to process the images themselves including white balance, colour saturation, sharpening, cropping etc whereas the nice people at the labs did all this for them in the past.
+For the professional who shoots RAW in digital it is the fact that they now have to process the images themselves.
+This includes white balance, colour saturation, sharpening, cropping etc. Whereas the nice people at the labs did all this for them in the past.
 I have known a professional who shot film for more than 20 years give it all up because the challenge was too much.

 One big problem for most people is resizing or downsizing the images for emailing.
 I have received many huge files that clog up my servers because of this.
 Please learn to reduce file sizes as a priority if you intend to email them to anyone.